buzzqw/TUS/OBSS/OBSSv2-eng.md

 This modifier is called the **ability modifier for spells**.
 - When the character assigns the first point of Magic Proficiency, they **know** (are present) in their Spellbook a number of Cantrips equal to their ability modifier for spells +2 (with a minimum of 4 Cantrips) and a number of first-level spells equal to the same modifier, with a minimum of 4.
-- The character **learn** per day a number of spell equal to Magic Proficiency/2 (min 1) + their ability modifier for spells + Adepto fo Magic.
+- Each day, after resting, the character **learns** from his Tome of Magic a number of spells equal to Magic Proficiency/2 (minimum 1) + spell ability modifier + Magic Adept.
 - When the character assigns Magic Proficiency points beyond the first, they **learn** 1 new spell that is available in their Spellbook and is within the maximum castable level, or 2 cantrips (be careful about Magic Adept).
 - The number of spells that can be cast daily depends on the caster's capacity.
 See **Table Magic Points and Magic Proficiency**.
 A spell costs Magic Points equal to its level.
 - A Follower adds +1d6 to Magic Checks for spells from lists favored by their Patron.
 Your spells can use one of the energy forms preferred by your Patron.